djradon/public-notes/ar.towards-an-ontological-foundation-of-discrete-event-simulation.md

 ## Abstract

 This paper is an attempt to transfer some results in the meta-theory of conceptual modeling of software systems to discrete event simulation modeling.
-We present DESO, a foundational ontology for discrete event system modeling derived from the foundational ontology UFO.
-The main purpose of DESO is to provide a basis for evaluating discrete event simulation languages.
+We present

 ![](/assets/images/2024-04-17-11-01-49.png)